 “I heard the screaming and those dogs and thought Krissy will be dead by the time we get there,” Mrs Richardson said.
 “I am petrified of those dogs - too scared to even go in my backyard.”

-The Patterson family has been left devastated and father, Bruce, is demanding action.
+The family has been left devastated, and Bruce Patterson is demanding action.

 “If they (the dogs) killed a sheep they would be put down, but (the owners) haven’t even come around and said sorry.
-Everyone is terrified of those dogs, and they live next to the school,” Mr Patterson said.
+Everyone is terrified of those dogs, and they live next to the school,” he said.

 The Leader contacted the dog’s owners, but they refused to comment.